carpetbomb/PS4Games/README.md

 First things first you're gonna need Python, you can get it here: https://www.python.org/downloads/

-Once you've got python installed open up the 'requirements.txt' file and press CTRL+A CTRL+C (copy the whole document)
+Once you've got python installed open up 'install.bat' and wait for that to finish.

-Open up Command Prompt and CTRL+V (paste)

 To run the program click into the folder path, type 'cmd' and then 'python app.py'